Feasting on "Roots" in Australia, Ajane finds herself in Emma Decker Super Rugby

 In early 2021, he settled permanently in Perth and joined a local club called Cotteslow.
 As luck would have it things are better, the coach of the women’s team is none other than the right of the Western Army.
 Quickly, the qualities of Lot-ed-Coronis and the 3rd / 2nd line profile caught his eye.
 First a training partner, he definitely switches to regional selection after a match!
 He is lucky to have discovered rugby at Lectur Boarding School that he will be part of a team of 27 players who will take part in the Australian Super Rugby from June 24 to 30.
 With three matches in six days, a contest that brings together the four best national owners!

 In Wallaby Land, Emma Decker invents another approach to rugby.
 “A lot of women play both XIII and XV.
 Bridges come often.
-Also, there is a high demand for versatility.
-A pillar can be aligned in the third row.
+Also, versatility is in high demand.
+A pillar can also be aligned in the third row.
 I, for example, am asked.
 In touch, jump and lift”.

 Linguistic exchanges